5ony/OBSWebSocketAHK/README.md

 Handling OBS Studio via WebSocket with AutoHotKey.

+Get to the point 🡺 check the first script under [Examples](#examples)

 This AutoHotKey library handles OBS websocket version: 5.0.1

-Basic functionality tested with OBS Studio 28.0.3 (64 bit)
+Basic functionality tested with OBS Studio 28.0.3 (64 bit), 29.0.0

 You will need the following AHK libraries too: